-In passing, we would observe that the consultation does not seek to address the issue of objector's expenses.
+In passing, I would observe that the consultation does not seek to address the issue of objector's expenses.
 The Private Bill procedure is clear that the Scottish Parliament is not in a position to award expenses against the promoter and that, save insofar as forming a legitimate head of claim for compulsory purchase compensation purposes, the promoter will not be liable for objector's expenses unless the promoter agrees to the contrary as part of a compromise agreement.

-In addition to equality of arms arguments which have been put in the context of review of the Private Bills procedure, we would suggest that consideration is given to either the reporter or the Minister being empowered to require the promoter to reimburse or contribute towards an objector's expenses in the event that an objection is held to be substantiated or that a promoter has failed to adequately engage with the Objector to seek to resolve the objection with amendment to the scheme (whether by adjustment to the drafting of the Order or the introduction of reasonable and practicable mitigation measures).
+Please refer to my comments at Q5 above in relation to affected parties seeking professional support.
+In addition to those considerations and to the equality of arms arguments which have been put in the context of review of the Private Bills procedure, I would suggest that consideration is given to either the Reporter or the Minister being empowered to require the promoter to reimburse or contribute towards an objector's expenses in the event that an objection is held to be substantiated or that a promoter has failed to adequately engage with the Objector to seek to resolve the objection with amendment to the scheme (whether by adjustment to the drafting of the Order or the introduction of reasonable and practicable mitigation measures).

-- 4.48 4.52 we agree with the consultation document's proposals. - 4.53 we agree with the amendment to Step 3 as proposed.
-The question of whether affirmative order process is sufficient or whether a super-affirmative process is required is again a constitutional and political issue concerning the balance of the roles of the Scottish Ministers and the Scottish Parliament and something upon which we do not feel comfortable commenting.
-We observe, however, that in light of the terms of paragraph 4.35, a super-affirmative order process may result in less delay than re-presentation following rejection of an affirmative order. - Q7 for proposals conforming to the National Planning Framework, there is no need for referral to the Parliament, however these may nonetheless be of such a cost or otherwise of sufficient regional or strategic importance in terms of the issues raised, that the wider implications or precedent which may be set, render parliamentary scrutiny appropriate.
+- 4.48 4.52 I agree with the consultation document's proposals. - 4.53 I agree with the amendment to Step 3 as proposed.
+The question of whether affirmative order process is sufficient or whether a super-affirmative process is required is again a constitutional and political issue concerning the balance of the roles of the Scottish Ministers and the Scottish Parliament and something upon which I do not feel comfortable commenting.
+I would observe, however, that in light of the terms of paragraph 4.35, a super-affirmative order process may result in less delay than re-presentation following rejection of an affirmative order. - Q7 there may be occasions where transport related projects although not designated "national developments" in the National Planning Framework may nonetheless be of such a cost or otherwise of sufficient regional or strategic importance in terms of the issues raised, the wider implications or precedent which may be set as to render parliamentary scrutiny appropriate.

-On the question of who decides whether parliamentary scrutiny is appropriate, we would suggest that whilst the Scottish Ministers should be given the ability to refer matters to the Scottish Parliament, the Scottish Parliament should be entitled to require scrutiny of a proposed scheme, the potential impacts and the terms of the Order seeking to empower it prior to the Order being passed.
+On the question of who decides whether parliamentary scrutiny is appropriate, I would suggest that whilst the Scottish Ministers should be given the ability to refer matters to the Scottish Parliament, the Scottish Parliament should be entitled to require scrutiny of a proposed scheme, the potential impacts and the terms of the Order seeking to empower it prior to the Order being passed.

-As a general observation we note that the distinction between the Procedures Committee's suggestions and the proposals not being consulted upon is not as immediately clear as it perhaps could have been.
+As a general observation I note that the distinction between the Procedures Committee's suggestions and the proposals now being consulted upon is not as immediately clear as it perhaps could have been.
 Additionally, the terms "the Minister", "the Scottish Ministers" and "the Scottish Executive" are used in the document in a manner that does not aid comprehension of what is being proposed.
-We would have thought that the use of term "the Minister" throughout would have been both sufficient and clearer.
-Finally, we would suggest that there should be greater clarity as to the distinction in purpose and relationship between Pre-Application consultation and the Objection Period.
-A clear statement of what is expected of both a promoter and of consultees at the Pre-Application state is, we would suggest, necessary.
+I would have thought that the use of term "the Minister" throughout would have been both sufficient and clearer.
+Finally, we would suggest that there should be greater clarity as to the distinction in purpose and relationship between Pre-Application consultation and the

+Objection Period.
+A clear statement of what is expected of both a promoter and of consultees at the Pre-Application stage is, I would suggest, necessary.
 Equally, the consequences of failure to meet those expectations should be spelt out.